 Myth 9: Once I get the vaccine, I can hug all of my friends and family members.

-The current recommendations are to continue to wear masks and socially distance since the data on spreading the virus after vaccination is still being evaluated.
+The current recommendations are to continue to wear masks and socially distance when in public or when around other unvaccinated people.

 Myth 10: The COVID-19 vaccine includes a tracking device used by the government.